luissds82/buildingenergymodeler.github.io/README.md

   3. Length
   4. Floor Height - by default is set to 3 m
   5. Window-to-Wall Ratio (WWR) - by default is set to 40 (%)
   6. Location - i.e., the path to an EnergyPlus weather file (epw) - a text file that contains Typical Metereological Year data of a specific location.
-By default, the location is set to Phoenix, AZ. [!EnergyPlus website](https://energyplus.net/weather) provides an extensive library of epw files for diferent locations around the globe.
+By default, the location is set to Phoenix, AZ.
+[EnergyPlus website](https://energyplus.net/weather) provides an extensive library of epw files for diferent locations around the globe.
   7. Rotation - by default is set to 0&deg;.
 PyBEM only supports a rotation angle from 0&deg; to 90&deg;

   Below is an example of how to create a BEM of a 60 by 30 m building with 5 floors with PyBEM.
-The floor height, location, WWR, and rotation value are kept as the default ones.
+The floor height, location, WWR, and rotation values are the default ones.

   {% highlight python %}
   bldg01 = BEM(5, 60, 30)
   {% highlight python %}

+  The following generates a building of 25 by 70 m building with 15 floors, each one with a floor to ceiling height of 3 m, with a rotation angle of 30&deg;.
+The location and WWR values are the default ones.

+  {% highlight python %}
+  bldg02 = BEM(15, 25, 70, rotation= 30.0)
+  {% highlight python %}

 </details>

 <details>
   <summary> <b> Changing the rotation of the model </b> </summary>
   After instantiating an energy model by using the BEM class, PyBEM allows to change several object properties such as the rotation of the building.
-PyBEM only allows
-  Content coming soon.
+PyBEM only allows to rotate the building model in a continuous range from 0&deg; to 90&deg;.
+However, due to the rectangular plan shape of the models produced by PyBEM, this ranges allows the simulation of any possible exposure scheme of a shoe box energy model.
+By default the rotation angle is 0&deg;.
+Because the original facades can assume different exposures/orientations, PyBEM labels each facade as shown in Figure 1 (below):

+  - to do - insert Figure 1

+  To change the rotation (and consequently the orientation) of an already instantiated model, we should use the _changeRotation_ method in the object.
+This method receives a rotation angles in degrees (float or integer).
+Below is an example to rotate the instance **bldg01** generated in the previous section.

+  {% highlight python %}
+  bldg01.changeRotation(45)
+  {% highlight python %}

 </details>